matchmore/tech-blog/20180808/README.md

 2. Setting up the default device of the SDK.
 I will persist some metadata locally on the client device as well create a device in the Matchmore service.

 3. Starting the location service.
-And here there are couple of cavets we need to touch upon.
+And here there are couple of caveats we need to touch upon.

 We mentioned earlier about the Xamarin specific version of the SDK, and that we are using the .NET Standard.